 His foray into the aerial world of industrial photography reveals a beautiful, but dark side to environmental destruction.
 His images of ‘altered landscapes’ evoke a cascade of somewhat conflicting emotions—from the beauty of the composition and colour, to the disbelief and shock that the subject matter is of the utter destruction of our natural landscapes.
 Christian believes that you cannot force anyone to change, you can only give them the images and let them change themselves.

 Christian’s work has been recognised many times over the years.
 In 2011, the Australian Institute of Professional Photography (AIPP) awarded him both the Western Australian and the Australian Professional Landscape Photographer of The Year.
 In 2014 he was again awarded the Western Australian Professional Landscape Photographer of The Year.
 He won the inaugural 2014 International Landscape Photographer of The Year competition with his aerial industrial images (http://www.internationallandscapephotographer.com/) and was awarded the 2015 AIPP West Australian Travel Photographer of the Year.
 His galleries have also won tourism awards for excellence.
 In 2018 his gallery won “Most Outstanding Business” at the Busselton Business Awards.
-And in 2019 he was awarded "Excellence in the Creative Industry Award" at the Margaret River Region Business Awards.
+In 2019 he was awarded "Excellence in the Creative Industry Award" at the Margaret River Region Business Awards.
+And in 2020 he won the Busselton Art Awards.

 His images are on display at his bespoke art gallery in Dunsborough, in the Margaret River region of Western Australia or online at www.christianfletcher.com.au, and he teaches both online and in workshops across Australia and around the world (http://christianfletchertraining.com).